$476,651Average Value$268Average Price per Sq Ft44Homes For Sale

 Sequoia groves, an alpine lake, multi-use trails and a country club

-Nearby, the Arnold Rim Trail is a multi-use, non-motorized trail that runs for more than 10 miles between Arnold and the nearby community of Avery.
-Deer — and occasionally bear — roam the 18-hole golf course at the Sequoia Woods Country Club, membership to which unlocks access to a putting green, a driving range and a heated pool.
+The nearby Arnold Rim Trail is a multi-use, non-motorized trail that spans more than 10 miles between Arnold and the nearby community of Avery.
+Deer — and occasionally bears — roam the 18-hole golf course at the Sequoia Woods Country Club, where members can access a putting green, driving range and heated pool.

 Surrounded by the iconic forests of Northern California, Arnold may be at a heightened risk of wildfires.

-Calaveras Big Trees State Park was established in 1931.
+Calaveras Big Trees State Park has preserved sequoias since 1931.

 1/2